tungnguyentu/trading/README.md

 - `--interval`: Update interval in minutes (default: 15)
 - `--leverage`: Margin trading leverage (default: 15, range: 15-20)
 - `--test`: Run in test mode with fake balance (no real trades)
+- `--full-investment`: Use full investment amount for each trade (higher risk)
+- `--full-margin`: Use full investment amount as margin (EXTREME RISK)

 ## Risk Warning

 **IMPORTANT**: This bot trades with real money when in real trading mode.
 Use at your own risk.
 The authors are not responsible for any financial losses incurred from using this software.

+**EXTRA CAUTION**: The `--full-investment` flag makes the bot use your entire investment amount for each trade.
+This significantly increases risk and could lead to losing your entire investment quickly.
+Only use this option if you fully understand the risks involved.

+**EXTREME RISK WARNING**: The `--full-margin` flag makes the bot use your entire investment amount as margin.
+This means your entire investment will be at risk of liquidation.
+With 20x leverage, a mere 5% price movement against your position will result in complete loss of your investment.
+Only use this option if you fully understand and accept the extreme risks involved.

 ## Safety Features